 While big data is not receiving as much attention as it did a few years ago, that is only because it has become so fundamental to the digital transformation of Industry 4.0.
 Connected equipment processes thousands—even millions—of transactions and data points during a single shift.

 Traditional ERP data collection is not equipped to capture or manage that volume of data, nor does the underlying data model have the finite gradients necessary for scheduling equipment down to the hour or minute.
 Companies are using purpose-built applications such as APS and MES to plan production and capture activity in Industry 4.0 factories.
-Take this quick evaluation and see if you can use a Proof-of-Concept for an APS Solution.

-The sheer volume of this data would overwhelm traditional business system report writers and analytics, but a big data engine thrives on a high volume, fast paced flow of data to generate the insight necessary to take fast action in an Industry 4.0 world.
+The sheer volume of this data would overwhelm traditional business system report writers and analytics, but a big data engine thrives on a high volume, fast-paced flow of data to generate the insight necessary to take fast action in an Industry 4.0 world.

 An MES provides a user-friendly bridge between the complex technologies driving Industry 4.0 and the humans who must rely on the systems for insight.

-An MES has an intuitive interface that allows factory floor personnel to easily interact with the system to provide real time feedback, using touch pads, alerts and real-time dashboards to keep the factory running at peak performance.
+An MES has an intuitive interface that allows factory floor personnel to easily interact with the system to provide real-time feedback, using touch pads, alerts, and real-time dashboards to keep the factory running at peak performance.

-An MES delivers on the paperless ideal, and MES provides the data for calculation of important metrics such as OEE.
+An MES delivers on the paperless ideal, and MES provides data for the calculation of important metrics such as OEE.
 Including a data historian and a SCADA system will increase the efficacy of MES in Industry 4.0 initiatives.